Ultimate Kid-Friendly Guide to College Football in Metro Atlanta

 How to Score Tickets: Single game tickets range from $15-$119; day of game prices increase by $5 in every price level.
 The three-game mini-plan starts at $45.
 Ages 3 and older need a ticket; ages 2 and younger, free.

 Home Games: 9/17 Lane College; 9/24 Albany; 10/1 Tuskegee; 10/15 Savannah; 10/22 Fort Valley

 Getting There: The visitor’s parking deck (Clark Atlanta University Parking Deck) is located behind the student center at the intersection of Mildred Street and Atlanta Student Movement Boulevard. $5-$20 depending on game.

-Visiting the College Football Hall of Fame is a fun way for families to learn about college football players, team history and much more through giant touch screens, a playing field and out-of-this-world displays.
+Visiting the Chick-fil-A Fan College Football Hall of Fame is a fun way for families to learn about college football players, team history and much more through giant touch screens, a playing field and out-of-this-world displays.
 Your family can experience one of our cultural pastimes in a setting that is the next best thing to being on the field.
 Each person who steps into the Hall of Fame receives an All-Access Pass, which allows for videos and selfies to be instantly stored.

 Tips for Attending Football Games with Kids

 Dress for weather: It can be very hot in September when the season begins.
 Bring plenty of water if you can or buy a large drink to split at the beginning of the game.
 If you have the choice, try to buy seats in the shade.
 Also make sure you have sunscreen, hats and eye protection.

 Tailgating: When attending a tailgate, bring games for kids to keep them entertained.
 This can be a football to toss back and forth, toys for younger kids, corn hole and foods to snack.